applied-systems-biology/jipipe-website/content/documentation/_index.md

 hard to navigate.
 Another issue with such languages is that it is hard to separate functional units for easier readability.

-ACAQ5 solves both issues with the concept of strongly separated *graph components* that group a set of algorithms together.
+JIPipe solves both issues with the concept of strongly separated *graph components* that group a set of algorithms together.
 Components only can interact via special interface algorithms, making it easier to structure the pipeline.